anshulupadhyay03/KmmMovieBuff/README.md

   - Adding the Web support
   - Improving overall Architecture
   - Write some unit test cases
-  - Implementing videos from the TMDB apis
+  - Implementing videos from the TMDB APIs
-  - working on some cool feature
+  - working on some cool features

 ## Tech Stack
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.